Aakash-Sleur/go-micro-servies/README.md

 * To experiment with RESTful API design and database integration with PostgreSQL.
 * To practice building scalable and maintainable code in Go.

-Great!
-Based on your provided folder structure, here’s an updated **📁 Project Architecture** section you can include in your `README.md` — now accurately reflecting your actual layout:

 ---

 ## 🏗️ Project Architecture